Before we compare two languages let’s have a brief introduction of both.

 - It has a vast community around the world

-- It has the rich interface due to the Drag and Drop components.
+- It has a rich interface due to the Drag and Drop components.

 - Even a single error can stop the whole site interface.